 - Philip Larkin

 Over the following weeks and months I realised the positive benefits of not having them in my life, and this continues to be the case as the years go by.
-I haven't spoken to them for more or less 15 years, I haven't kept count.
-Some people who know me find this difficult to get their heads around, others wish they had the courage to walk away from their own toxic relationships.
+I haven't spoken to them for around 15 years, I don't know how long exactly, I haven't kept count.
+Some people who know me find this difficult to get their heads around, others wish they had the courage to walk away from their own toxic family relationships.

 I believe there is a moment in ones life when we realise our parents aren't the all-knowing superheroes we grew up idolising.
 We put them on a pedestal only to realise they are simply human, like the rest of us they're making it up as they go along.
 And for older parents the generational gap can be a bridge too far, especially when neither side has the desire to bend.

-The disappointment I felt when realising how flawed they were was pretty crushing.
+The disappointment I felt when realising how flawed they are was pretty crushing.
 I am acutely aware of this with my own daughter, as I plant the seeds and watch our relationship grow.
-I tell her that I'm not perfect, I say sorry and admit a mistake, I cry in front of her when it feels ok to do so, and show my vulnerable side at times.
+I tell her that I'm not perfect, I say sorry and admit a mistake, I cry in front of her if I feel sad or am in pain, and show that I'm vulnerable.
 However, she has already put me on that pedestal.
-To her, I am perfect; the best mummy in the world (in distance, that's sometimes an arm span and sometimes around the moon and back).
+To her, I am perfect; I'm the best Mummy in the world (in distance, that's sometimes an arm span and sometimes around the moon and back).

 They were only doing their best, we tell ourselves in moments of forgiveness.

 I, in turn, am doing my best, and am surely making my own mistakes.
-But then that's what makes life so interesting.
+But then that's what keeps life so interesting.

 Ann Camargo, The Corporate Mind